-And debt isn’t just personal.
-Companies also use “good” debt, also known as leverage, to help them accomplish business goals and finance operating costs.
+Companies also use debt, also known as leverage, to help them accomplish business goals and finance operating costs.
 The ratio used to measure this leverage is called the debt-to-equity ratio (D/E).
-Knowing it may be helpful in making investment decisions.

 What Is the Debt-to-Equity Ratio?

-As you start investing, there are a number of measures that may help you to evaluate individual stocks, including the debt-to-equity ratio.
+The debt-to-equity ratio is one of several metrics that you can use to evaluate individual stocks.
 At its simplest, the debt-to-equity ratio is a measure of how much debt it takes for a company to run its business.

 Investors often use the debt-to-equity ratio to determine how much risk a company has taken on, and in return, how risky it may be to invest in that company.
-After all, if a company goes under and can’t cover its debts, shareholders may be left with nothing.
+After all, if a company goes under and can’t cover its debts, its shares could wind up worthless.

 What Is Leverage?

-Wise use of debt can help companies build a good reputation with creditors, which in turn will allow them to borrow more money for potential future growth.
+The term “leverage” reflects the hope that the company will be able to use a relatively small amount of debt to boost its growth and earnings.
+Wise use of debt can help companies build a good reputation with creditors, which, in turn, will allow them to borrow more money for potential future growth.

 The Debt-to-Equity Ratio Formula

 Calculating the debt-to-equity ratio is fairly straightforward.
 A good first step is to take the company’s total liabilities and divide it by shareholder equity.
-Here’s what the formula looks like:
+Here’s what the debt to equity ratio formula looks like: